 When sunlight reaches the solar panels, the solar cells transform the light into electricity.
 The sunlight excites electrons in the solar cells, which creates a flow and the creation of an electrical current.
 Learn more or watch the video below.

 Grid-connected Solar Power: The most common type of solar power system, and a cost-effective way to drastically reduce your power bill.
 With this type of system, solar power is either sent to appliances that are in

 Grid Connected Solar With Battery Storage: Also known as solar hybrid systems.
 These systems are similar to grid-connected systems but have solar batteries for power storage.
 The battery storage enables more solar power to be used in the home and for power to be used during the night.
 The battery reduces the amount of power being exported to the grid, which is a good thing - most energy retailers pay small amounts for exported solar power.
 Certain battery configurations can provide power in outages or blackouts.
 The system is still connected to the lines which

 Off-grid Solar Power System: An off-grid system is fully independent

-The most common type of solar power system in New Zealand is the 3kW system.
-Commonly installed on a corrugated iron roof, the cost comes in at around $9,000 inc GST, installed.
+The most common type of solar power system in New Zealand is the 4kW system.
+Commonly installed on a corrugated iron roof, the cost comes in at around $10,000 inc GST, installed.

 If adding a battery to a grid-connected system, a 4kWh battery unit installed will be priced at around $8,000 inc GST.
 A 14kWh Tesla Powerwall 2 costs roughly $18,000 in New Zealand, excluding installation costs.